-The Group has during the year adopted Accounting Standard 15 (revised 2005) "Employee Benefits" various employee benefits have been classified as under:
+- 11. The Group have during the year adopted Accounting Standard 15 (revised 2005) "Employee Benefits" Various employee benefits have been classified as under:

 - (A) Defined contribution plans

-- (a) Provident fund
+- a.
+Provident fund

-- (b) Superannuation fund
+- b.
+Superannuation fund

-- (c) State defined contribution plans
+- c.
+State defined contribution plans

 - Employers' Contribution to Employees' State Insurance

 - Employers' Contribution to Employees' Pension Scheme 1995.

 The provident fund and the state defined contribution plan are operated by the Regional Provident Fund Commissioner and the superannuation fund is administered by the Trustees of respective schemes of the companies.
 Under the schemes, respective companies are required to contribute a specified percentage of payroll cost to the retirement benefit schemes to fund the benefits.
 These funds are recognised by the Income tax authorities.
-However in case of employees of erstwhile DVB (presently employees of BRPL and BYPL) in accordance with the stipulation made by GoNCTD, in its notification dated January 16, 2001 the contributions on account of the General Provident Fund, pension, gratuity, and earned leave as per the Financial Rules and Service Rules applicable in respect of the employees of the erstwhile DVB, ETBF 2002).
+However in case of employees of erstwhile DVB (presently employees of BRPL and BYPL) in accordance with the stipulation made by GoNCTD, in its notification dated January 16, 2001 the contributions on account of the General Provident Fund, pension, gratuity, and earned leave as per the Financial Rules and Service Rules applicable in respect of the employees of the erstwhile DVB, is accounted for on due basis and are paid to the Delhi Vidyut Board - Employees Terminal Benefit Fund 2002 (DVB ETBF 2002).

-otes t to Abridged Consolidated Financial Statements of Reliance Energy Limited Following amounts have been recognised in the Profit and Loss Account for the year: 2007-08 (i) Contribution to Provident Fund Rs Crore 18.34 (ii) Contribution to Employees' Superannuation Fund 3.95 (iii) Contribution to Employees' State Insurance Scheme 0.01 (iv) Contribution to Employees' Pension Scheme 1995 3.75 (v) Leave Salary Contribution 0.34 (vi) Contribution to DVB ETBF 2002 4.25 (B) Defined Benefit Plans (a) Provident Fund
+Following amounts have been recognised in the Profit and Loss Account for the year:

+2007-08

+Rs.
+Crore

+(i) Contribution to Provident Fund 18.34

+(ii) Contribution to Employees' Superannuation Fund 3.95

+(iii) Contribution to Employees' State Insurance Scheme 0.01

+(iv) Contribution to Employees' Pension Scheme 1995 3.75

+(v) Leave Salary Contribution 0.34

+(vi) Contribution to DVB ETBF 2002 4.25

+- (B) Defined Benefit Plans

+- a.
+Provident Fund \

-(b) Gratuity
+- b.
+Gratuity

-No

-(c) Leave Encashment
+- c.
+Leave Encashment

-Applicable to certain employees of the Parent Company.
+- Applicable to certain employees of the Parent Company.

-In terms of the Guidance Note on implementing the revised AS 15, issued by the Accounting Standards Board of the Institute of Chartered Accountants of India, the Provident Fund set up by the Parent Company is treated as defined benefit plan since the Parent Company has to meet the interest shortfall, if any.
+In terms of the Guidance on implementing the revised AS 15, issued by the Accounting Standards Board of the Institute of Chartered Accountants of India, the Provident Fund set up by the Parent Company is treated as defined benefit plan since the Parent Company has to meet the interest shortfall, if any.
 However, at the year end, no shortfall remains unprovided for.
 As advised by an independent actuary, it is not practical or feasible to actuarially value the liability considering that the rate of interest as notified by the Government can vary annually.
 Further the pattern of investible funds is as prescribed by the Government.
 Accordingly, other related disclosures in respect of Provident Fund have not been made.